 Leave Poreč after the breakfast.

-7 nights in 3*** and 4**** hotels or guest houses
+7 nights in 4**** hotels in cat. de Luxe

 7x tourist tax

 self-guided tour - 8 days / 7 nights

 arrival every day

 season I (620 €/person in double in cat.
 A and 1060 €/person in double in cat. de Luxe)

 season II (+100 €/person in double in cat.
 A and +90 €/person in cat. de Luxe)

 season III (+130 €/person in double in cat.
 A and +190 €/person in cat. de Luxe)

 season IV (+170 €/person in double in cat.
 A and +290 €/person in cat. de Luxe)